-Provide a summary list of validation errors at the top of the page and show individual error messages next to the specific fields that have errors.
+Provide a summary of validation errors at the top of the page and show individual error messages next to the specific fields that have errors.
 If possible, include the inline error message as part of the programmatic label so that a screen reader user can hear the error when the field has focus.

 For longer forms, provide links from the summary error list which place focus on the field in error.